saikrmet/open-census-mcp-server/README.md

 # Census-MCP-Server

 > **Disclaimer: This is an independent project and is not officially affiliated with or endorsed by the U.S. Census Bureau.
 All data is sourced from publicly available Census Bureau APIs with endpoint versions pinned to current releases.
-No Census seals, logos, or branding are used in compliance with Title 13 restrictions.
+No Census seals, logos, or branding are used in compliance with Census graphic standards.
 Any views expressed are those of the authors and not those of the U.S. Census Bureau.**

 ## Census in Your Pocket 📱